Volume 7, Issue 3: March 2016

 May 3 - 4, 2016: Environmental Public Health Tracking Virtual Conference.
 This virtual conference will serve as a platform to raise awareness and inform state health department chronic disease directors and appropriate staff of the value and usage of the National Environmental Public Health Tracking Network.
 Conference topics will include asthma, air quality, cancer, chronic obstructive pulmonary disorder, heart disease, health equity and the environment, and others.
 The Conference is free of charge for all attendees.

-May 11 - 13, 2016: NIH Regional Seminar on Program Funding and Grants Administration in Baltimore, Maryland.
+May 11 - 13, 2016: NIH Regional Seminar on Program Funding and Grants Adminstration in Baltimore, Maryland.
 The NIH Regional Seminar offers a comprehensive program for the NIH extramural community about the NIH grants process and related policies.
-Registration is now open!

 May 11 - 14, 2016: 14th International Community-Campus Partnerships for Health (CCPH) Conference in New Orleans, Louisiana.
 The annual CCPH conference will bring together community partners, faculty members, students, funders, and policymakers to highlight partnerships and research collaborations addressing health equity through social justice.
 Register.